 Your mouth may become sore and you may get ulcers.
 This can make you more likely to get an infection in your mouth.
 Gently clean your teeth or dentures every morning and night, and after meals.
 Use a soft-bristled or children’s toothbrush.
 Your nurse might ask you to rinse your mouth regularly or use mouthwashes.
 It’s important to follow any advice you are given and to drink plenty of fluids.

 Tell your nurse or doctor if you have any problems with your mouth.
 They can prescribe medicines to prevent or treat mouth infections and reduce any soreness.

 Your doctor can prescribe drugs to control diarrhoea.
 Let them know if it is severe or if it doesn’t get better.
 Make sure you drink at least two litres (three and a half pints) of fluids every day if you have diarrhoea.

 Hyper-CVAD may make you constipated and cause tummy pain.
-Drinking at least two litres of fluids (three and a half pints) every day will help.
-Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.
+Drinking at least two litres of fluid (three and a half pints) every day will help.
+Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and do some regular, gentle exercise.

 Your urine may be a pink-red colour for up to 48 hours after you’ve had your treatment.
 This is due to the colour of doxorubicin.

-You will be given fluids through a drip (infusion) and the drug mesna (Uromitexan ®) as a drip and/or tablets.
-This helps to prevent bladder irritation.
+You will be given fluids through a drip and you may be given the drug mesna as a drip or tablets.
+This helps prevent bladder irritation.